Budibase/website/content/blog/updates/pricing-update-april-2023/index.md

 We are reducing the number of tiers for both Cloud and Self-hosting.
 For Budibase Cloud users, you have 4 tiers to choose from; Free, Premium, Business, Enterprise.

+{{< figure src="/blog/updates/pricing-update-april-2023/budibase-cloud-pricing.png" alt="Budibase Cloud Pricing" >}}

 As you can see from the image above, we’ve priced each tier very competitively, including a generous free tier that allows you to build internal tools with up to 8 users for free.

-1. **Free tier -** The Free tier is perfect for small teams getting started with Budibase, and allows you to build internal tools with up to **8 users for free** - an industry best.
+1. **Free tier -** The Free tier is perfect for small teams getting started with Budibase, and allows you to build internal tools with up to **5 users for free** - an industry best.
 It also comes with free SSO and a powerful RBAC system.
 2. **Premium tier -** For professional deployments and in cases where you need to work with large teams, we recommend the premium tier, which you can start with 1 user and add as many users as you need.
 3. **Business tier -** The business tier was designed with scalability in mind and is the perfect option for businesses who require more power and security.
 With the Business tier, you must start with a minimum 20 users.
 4. **Enterprise tier -** The Enterprise tier is designed for larger organizations and comes with additional features, SLAs, and support.